PKizzle/dns/cmd/atomdns/man/atomdns-conffile.5.md

 # Description

-A _conffile_ specifies the internal servers atomdns should run and what handlers each of these should chain.
+A _conffile_ specifies the handlers atomdns should chain.
 The syntax is as follows:

 ```txt
 ZONE [ZONE]... {